Rethink-Rx

 Save time, trouble and money.
 Start your medical cannabis journey today with the professionals at ReThink-Rx.

-Virginia Marijuana Card Frequently Asked Questions
+Virginia Marijuana Law Frequently Asked Questions

 Yes.
 Virginia permits marijuana possession, but the only way to legally purchase products in VA is with a medical cannabis certification.